wp-plugins/sb-core/readme.txt

 == Installation ==

+Install this plugin from your WordPress site Dashboard or follow these steps below:

+1. Download plugin from WordPress Plugins directory and extract it.
+1. Upload the `sb-core` folder to the `/wp-content/plugins/` directory.
-Upload the SB Core plugin to your blog, activate it.
+1. Activate the SB Core plugin through the 'Plugins' menu in WordPress.

-1, 2, 3: You're done!
+1. Configure the plugin by going to the `SB Options` menu that appears in your admin menu.

 == Frequently Asked Questions ==